cordell-stocker/CORC/README.md

 "OPTIONAL" in this document are to be interpreted as described in RFC 2119. https://www.ietf.org/rfc/rfc2119.txt

+## Unit Tests

+CORC uses JUnit4 for the testing library.

+## Documentation

+- The word "this" is to be reserved as a keyword even in documentation and comments to refer to the instance of the class.

 ## Notes

 ### Naming Convention

-- For student readability, interfaces MAY start with "I".
+- For student comprehension, interfaces MAY start with "I".
-  - This is generally considered bad practice \(A consumer of objects should usually by given the interface level object, and should have no idea that they are interacting with an interface\).
+  - This is generally considered bad practice \(A consumer of objects should usually be given the interface level object, and should have no idea that they are interacting with an interface\).
 However, early CS students may be confused by inheritance/polymorphism.
-So they should not be aware of the distinctions between a "Card" interface and a "StandardCard" object.
-But rather interact with a "Card" object
+So they should not be aware of the distinctions between a "Card" interface and a "StandardCard" class.
+But rather interact with a "Card" class
-  \(That is really the "StandardCard" object\), that interfaces "ICard" \(That is really the "Card" interface\).
+  \(That is really the "StandardCard" class\), that interfaces "ICard" \(That is really the "Card" interface\).
+  - Backend classes which students will not see SHOULD follow standard Java naming conventions.

+### Versions Going Forward

+As of December 20, 2019, Semantic versioning \(SemVer\) will be used, which can be read at https://semver.org/.